Fertile Farms and Family Values

 John Muir, famous for his life-long work to preserve the land, especially in Northern California, and create national parks, once wrote, “Everybody needs beauty as well as bread, places to play in and pray in, where nature may heal and give strength to body and soul.”
 This beautifully describes the natural heart and soul of this region.

-The professional team at United Country – Green Fields Real Estate are your experts for homes, farms and ranches, orchards, vineyards, wineries, and recreation land in Northern and Central Coast California.
-Contact our office in Vacaville, CA or one of our outstanding agents to learn more about the national exposure and local expertise to sell or find your dream property.
+The professional team at United Country – Green Fields Real Estate are your experts for homes, farms and ranches, orchards, vineyards, wineries, and recreation land in Northern California.
+Contact our office in Vacaville, CA or one of our outstanding agents to learn more about the national exposure and local expertise to sell or buy your dream property.